In der Moschee by Carl Friedrich Heinrich Werner (d. 1894)

 The good women are obedient, guarding what God would have them guard.
 As for those from whom you fear disloyalty, admonish them, and abandon them in their beds, then strike them.

 The word nushūz is vague and does not clearly define what situations deserve a strong response and which ones do not.
 I believe this is in order to leave it to each family, culture and society to decide it for itself.
 All wives probably know what their husbands’ “deal-breakers” are, things that he would consider a severe insult and a betrayal, and these things can be different for different people.
 The most flagrant case of nushūz is a wife trying to have an affair.
 In general, nushūz is any case in which a wife acts in disregard and disrespect to the Islamic social order that the Quran wants to establish within the family.
 Among forms of nushūz explained in the Islamic legal literature are, many of which sound antique or somewhat irrelevant today:

-Theoretical Laws versus Real-Life Effects
+Laws versus real-life

 Above, I have explained the theory behind verse 4:34.
 But that is only half the picture.
 Verse 4:34 creates a certain social order, a certain type of society, that an outsider may be completely unable to imagine from the wording of the verse.
 The type of society it creates is one in which it is unthinkable for a woman to flagrantly act in opposition to her husband and his household (the most glaring example being that of infidelity).
 It is as unthinkable for her to act thus as it is for a Western citizen to think of counterfeiting money.
 While in the West we do not live under a police reign of terror, we know that if we were to do something that severely threatens social order, such as making counterfeit money, law-enforcement will have something to say about it.
 We do not need the police to strike us to not make counterfeit money.
 We just know that in our society, in our social order, the making of counterfeit money is totally unacceptable and will bring down violence on the person who tries it.